 Things You Should Know

-My friend and I at stayed The Inn on College.
-This guesthouse located at 1020 College Drive, is close to the University of Saskatchewan.
+My friend and I stayed at The Inn on College.
+It’s located at 1020 College Drive, close to the University of Saskatchewan.
 Our room had two twin beds and a small TV.
 There was a shared bathroom, kitchen and living space.
 Saskatoon doesn’t have a lot of budget accommodation options, and this was perfect for us.